The Clinton 12

-The Clinton 12 were a group of twelve African-American students who integrated the previously all white Clinton High School in Clinton, Tennessee in 1956.
-These students were some of the first to participate in desegregation of southern K-12 public schools.
-African-American students had to remain in segregation until the 1954 ruling of Brown v.
+The Clinton 12 were a group of twelve African-American students who integrated the previously all-White Clinton High School in Clinton, Tennessee in 1956.
+These students were some of the first to participate in desegregation of southern K–12 public schools following the 1954 Supreme Court ruling of Brown v.
 Board of Education.
-The Clinton 12 were subject to discrimination and violence for attending the all-white high school, which caused some of them to leave the school and move to other states.
-The integration of this school caused turmoil in both its black and white communities.
-Out of the original twelve, only two students of the group ended up graduating from Clinton High School.
-The twelve students were Jo Ann Allen, Bobby Cain, Anna Theresser Caswell, Gail Ann Epps, Minnie Ann Dickey, Ronald Gordon Hayden, William Latham, Alvah Jay McSwain, Maurice Soles, Robert Thacker, Regina Turner, and Alfred Williams.
+The Clinton 12 were subject to discrimination and violence for attending the all-White high school, which caused some of them to leave the school and move to other states.
+The integration of Clinton High School caused turmoil in both its Black and White communities.
+Out of the original twelve, only two students of the group ended up graduating from the school.
+The twelve original students were Jo Ann Allen, Bobby Cain, Anna Theresser Caswell, Gail Ann Epps, Minnie Ann Dickey, Ronald Gordon Hayden, William Latham, Alvah Jay McSwain, Maurice Soles, Robert Thacker, Regina Turner, and Alfred Williams.

 Background

-In 1954, the Supreme Court of the United States ruled that Tennessee schools had to desegregate in the case Brown v.
+In 1954 the Supreme Court of the United States ruled that Tennessee schools had to desegregate in the case of Brown v.
 Board of Education.
-Prior to that decision, schools for white students received much more money than their black counterparts.
-Black students in Anderson County were bused to Knoxville (a 35 minute drive, one way) to attend their segregated schools.
-Black families and the black community sought equal education for their children, and the matter was taken to the courts.
-In 1950, a few years prior to the Supreme court ruling, some African-American students tried to enroll in Clinton High School, but were denied.
+Prior to that decision, schools for White students received much more money than their Black counterparts.
+Black students in Anderson County were bused to Knoxville (a 35-minute drive, one way) to attend their segregated schools.
+Black families and the Black community sought equal education for their children, and the matter was taken to the courts.
+In 1950, a few years prior to the Supreme Court ruling, some African-American students tried to enroll in Clinton High School but were denied.
 This issue was taken to court and became known as McSwain et al. v.
 County Board of Education of Anderson County, Tennessee.
 The judge ruled that the students could not enroll.
-Anderson County Public Schools tried to delay desegregation of schools as long as they could, but was ordered in January 1956 to start the process in the upcoming school year.
-In the fall of 1956, the Clinton 12 were enrolled into Clinton High School.
+After Brown v.
+Board of Education, Anderson County Public Schools tried to delay desegregation of schools as long as they could, but were ordered in January 1956 to start the process in the upcoming school year.
+In the fall of 1956, the Clinton 12 enrolled at Clinton High School.